Product Based Education

-We don't make students sit for traditional paper or electronic exams or give out traditional letter grades.
-Student achievement is marked by the products they create.
-Instructors provide feedback on each project a student completes.
-Instead of traditional letter grades, Make School, with the help of our industry partners, has collected a set of key competencies that will make our students a success in their first (and their fifth) jobs.
-These competencies include Professional Competencies, Technical Competencies, and Character Competencies.
-Instructors assess these competencies based on observed evidence and completed projects and products.
+Product College students don't sit for traditional paper or electronic exams or receive traditional letter grades.
+Instead of focusing on exams and grades to determine proficiency, student achievement is instead marked through an assessment of the products they are continuously creating.
+Make School, with the help of our industry partners, has collected a set of key skills that will make our students a success in their first (and their fifth) jobs.
+These skills include professional skills, technical skills, and character skills.
+Instructors assess these skills based on observed evidence and completed projects and products.

-Students can see their competency scores and instructor feedback at anytime through our in-house learning management system.
-Each student also receives individualized, face-to-face feedback from all their instructors three times a year, in a meeting called a “Don Rag”.
+Students can see their skills assessment and instructor feedback at anytime through our in-house learning management system.
+Each student also receives individualized, face-to-face feedback from all their instructors three times a year, in a meeting called a "Don Rag".

 A Diverse and Inclusive Student Body